-Legal form Registered association Members All the savings banks (currently 15), which are rep- resented by the Chairman of the supervisory board, a member of the supervisory board and the Chairman of the management board.
-Tasks Joint representation of the savings banks' interests, in particular vis-à-vis the public sector Maintaining relations with the shareholders of the savings banks Development of strategic guidelines for the group Promotion of activities within the scope of the savings banks' social responsibility Further training for managers and shareholders are savings banks' social responsibility

-• Promotion of cooperation between French savings banks and comparable foreign institutions
+Legal form Registered association Members All of the savings banks (currently 15), which are represented by the Chairman of the supervisory board, a member of the supervisory board and the Chairman of the management board.
+Tasks Joint representation of the savings banks' interests, in particular vis-à-vis the public sector Maintaining relations with the shareholders of the savings banks Development of strategic guidelines for the group Promotion of activities within the scope of the savings banks' social responsibility Further training for managers and shareholders Promotion of cooperation between French savings banks and comparable foreign institutions

-Groupe BPCE, Fédération Nationale des Caisses d'Epargne is member of the European Savings and Retail Banking Group (ESBG) and the World Savings and Retail Banking Institute (WSBI).
+FNCE is member of the European Savings and Retail Banking Group (ESBG) and the World Savings and Retail Banking Institute (WSBI).